teberl/DeviceManager/README.md

 ## Features

 - Using blazor for the front-end
+- Response design with bootstrap out of the box (looks even better on smaler screens)
 - Disabling buttons while deleting
 - Giving the user feedback about the upload result